poushali-chakraborty/Vanilla-Javascript-Game-Of-Life/readme.md

 ## Credits

-This implementation was created by me and is based on the Game of Life devised by John Conway.
+This implementation was created by PC and is based on the Game of Life devised by John Conway.

 Have fun exploring the fascinating world of the Game of Life!